mrsalehi/CS231n-Assignments/README.md

 Here is a breif description of each one of the assignments, the topics they cover, and what you can learn from them:

 ## Assignment 1.
 Preliminaries
 This assignment is a sort of preculde to working with deep neural networks.
 The topics of this assignment, such as SVM, K-Nearest Neighbor Model, are mostly covered in machine learning courses.
 But, implementing them here can give you a better sense of the power of artificial neural networks when you work with them in assignment 2.<br/>
 Here is a list of the materials covered in assignment 1:

 ### 1. KNN
 In the first section, you have to train a K-Nearest Neighbor model on a sample of the CIFAR-10 dataset, one of the frequently used dataset for educational purposes.
-To me, the most exciting part of this section is implementing `*_no_loops` functions, where you should find a way to use vectorized functions of Numpy instead of for loops in Python.
+To me, the most exciting part of this section was implementing `*_no_loops` functions, where you should find a way to use vectorized functions of Numpy instead of for loops in Python.

 <p align="center">
 <img src="figures/knn.jpg" alt="drawing" width="300"/>
 </p>

 ### 2. SVM
 In this section, you have to train a linear SVM model on the CIFAR-10 dataset.
 In my opinion, the most important part of this section is the implementation of `svm_loss_vectorized`, where you have to implement hinge loss.
 Once you code it from scratch in Numpy, the differences between this loss and other losses such as cross-entropy will become crystal clear for you, and you will understand how these differences result in different functionalities and capabilities of SVM compared to other classifiers such as feed forward neural netowrks with cross-entropy loss.